 Set boundaries for your time investment in job hunting

-It’s far too easy to sit at your computer at home, endlessly searching job boards, tweaking your resume, and applying for jobs.
+It’s far too easy to sit at your home computer, endlessly search job boards, tweak your resume, and apply for jobs.
 They say job hunting is full-time, and they’re probably right.
 But it’s a job where success is rare, and more often than not, it’s a disheartening slog.
 So, set some boundaries for yourself as if it were your job.
 When will you start each day?
 When will you end each day?
-What are your goals and tasks for that day, deliver them and stop.
+What are your goals and tasks for that day?
+Deliver them and stop.

 It’s important to have times in your day when you aren’t a “job hunter” to give your mind and soul a break from the pressure of it.

 Brush up on skills or learn something new

 Your mental health needs to keep improving, especially when you’re not working.
 Having purpose and goals is essential to our well-being.
 That doesn’t change because you’ve been affected by the layoffs and are not on someone’s payroll.